Robert Duvall: Relationships

+Political views

 Duvall's political views are variously described as libertarian or conservative.
 He was personally invited to Republican President George W. Bush's inauguration in 2001.
-In September 2007, he announced his support for Republican Presidential candidate Rudy Giuliani.
+In September 2007, he announced his support for Rudy Giuliani's campaign in the 2008 Republican Party presidential primaries.
 Duvall worked the floor at the GOP's 2008 national convention.

 In September 2008, he appeared onstage at a John McCain–Sarah Palin rally in New Mexico, and he endorsed Republican presidential nominee Mitt Romney in 2012.
-However, in 2014, Duvall said in an interview he had become an independent.
+In 2014, Duvall said in an interview he mentioned that he may become independent due to the Republican Party being a mess at that point.

+Philanthropy and activism

 In 2001, Pedraza and Duvall founded the Robert Duvall Children's Fund to assist families in Northern Argentina through renovations of homes, schools, and medical facilities.
 Duvall and Pedraza have been active supporters of Pro Mujer, a nonprofit charity organization dedicated to helping Latin America's poorest women (with Duvall and Pedraza concentrating on Pedraza's home in the Argentine Northwest).